-Happy June everyone!
+Tweet Happy June everyone!
 I’ve been toying with the idea for a few weeks of creating a free ebook with tips for falling in love with your life, so when I started thinking about what would be a good daily practice for June, this seemed an obvious choice!
-Years ago, a mentor of mine told me to ‘just fall in love with your life’…and I thought she was nuts.
-Had she seen my life?
-It sucked!
-I wasn’t going to fall in love with THAT.
+Years ago, a mentor of mine told me to ‘just fall in … Read More

 Because I’m off to Rome next week, I wanted to choose the Daily Practice, and get the daily updates done early.
 So I’ve been thinking and pondering and trying to come up with something that is appropriate for the season and the time of year and somehow fits in with a trip to Rome, birthdays, and Christmas…Hibernation was the one I wanted to do…becuase it’s dark and cold and wintry and I don’t want to leave the duvet right now.
 But that didn’t fit so well with the other, celebratory, joyous events of the month.
 I’d come up with a shortlist of 5…and as soon as I added this practice to the list, I got that little fizzy happy feeling in my chest – this was the one!